It’s a visual feast of body art, special effects and graphic heaven – here we celebrate art of the human body with these 17 must-see body art images.

 Melbourne Special FX artist Juliet Bradford will create out of this world body art.

-Other guests include Queensland airbrush maestro Symon Molony and Sunshine Coast local artist Nina Neher, as well as award-winning hairdressing creative Ali Holmes and fashion guru Peter Dwyer, a stylist, costume and wearable art designer and also department head of Sydney’s renowned Whitehouse School of Design.
+Queensland airbrush maestro Symon Molony and Sunshine Coast local artist Nina Neher, as well as award-winning hairdressing creative Ali Holmes and fashion guru Peter Dwyer, are worth keeping an eye on.

 When: Queensland’s Sunshine Coast hinterland arts hub of Eumundi from Friday 16 – Sunday 18 October, 2015